phalcon-orphanage/docs/ja/reference/tutorial.rst

     <?php

-    //Setup a base URI so that all generated URIs include the "tutorial" folder
+    // Setup a base URI so that all generated URIs include the "tutorial" folder
-    $di->set('url', function(){
+    $di->set('url', function () {
         $url = new \Phalcon\Mvc\Url();
         $url->setBaseUri('/tutorial/');
         return $url;